caitlincoffey/Movement-Synthesizer/algorithms.md

 We have created an innovative approach towards making our music.
 First, we select the top peak frequencies, and manipulate them to allow for proper matching to tuned music notes.
 Then the frequencies along the x, y, and z axes are matched to notes, the selection of which is limited by our custom algorithm.
 Then, we play the frequencies in order of initial magnitude before standardization, one chord created from the combination of one note from each axis at a time; this was a direct way of implementing interesting music in MATLAB.

-This sets the basis for our future directions, where we hope to temporally synchronise the movement inputs with the music outputs.
+This sets the basis for our future directions, where we hope to temporally synchronize the movement inputs with the music outputs.

 Below, these algorithms are explained in greater detail, while visualizing the process through the Macarena dance.

 ## Selecting Peak Frequencies via Filtering in the Frequency Domain

-First, the number of chords needed to create a song that lasts approximately as long as the dance is calculated.
+First, we calculate the number of chords needed to create a song that lasts approximately as long as the dance.
 Each chord is created by using MATLAB's inverse fast Fourier transform `ifft()` function, and will return a signal with the same N number of points as there were used to create the original fast Fourier transform (FFT).
 Therefore, the length of one full chord would be N divided by the sampling rate (Fs), or `N / Fs`.
 However, that tends to produce tones that were longer than we wanted.
 So, when creating our final music, we only use the first fourth of the signal produced by MATLAB's `ifft()` function.
 As a result, the length of a single chord would be `4 * N / Fs`.
 In summary, to create a song approximately the length of the dance (max_time), the number of chords (Nc) would be `Nc = floor(4 * N /(Fs))`, `floor()` rounding down to the nearest integer, as one cannot have part of a chord.

 For the initial filtering of all 3 axes, a similar pattern is followed: first, we take the FFT of the signal using MATLAB's `fft()` function.